MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/06.skill.creation/05.advanced-topics/02.virtualenv/docs.md

 ### Using Virtualenv and Python

-For now, this is mostly helfpul for developing skills for Mycroft and shouldn't be necessary unless you are using some custom skills.
-To activate your virtualenv.
+For now, this is mostly helpful for developing skills for Mycroft and shouldn't be necessary unless you are using some custom skills to activate your virtualenv.

 With virtualenv-wrapper:
 ```